Billy Paul: Jesse Jackson controversy

-When Love is New followed in the same vein as its predecessor and had a similar fate.
+His album When Love Is New followed in the same vein as its predecessor and had a similar fate.
 Released in December 1975, it reached No. 139 on the Billboard Pop Album chart and No. 17 on the Soul chart.
 It included the singles "Let's Make a Baby", which hit No. 83 on the Pop singles chart (the last record of Paul's to make that chart), No. 18 on the Soul chart and No. 30 in the UK, and "People Power", which reached No. 82 on the Soul chart and No. 14 on the U.S. Dance chart.

 "Let's Make a Baby" proved controversial and there were calls to ban or alter the track because of its supposed obscene or negative message.
 Jesse Jackson and Operation PUSH led the movement against this song and others such as Hall & Oates's "Rich Girl" and the Four Tops' "Catfish".
 The campaign was waged locally, with individual stations making their own choices about how to handle the matter.
 For example, leading R&B station WWRL in New York City played "Let's Make a Baby" but decided not to announce its title.
 Other stations went so far as to alter the lyrics.
 Privately, several black disc jockeys described the controversy as "Jessie's phony crusade against sex on the air."
 The disc jockeys – who refused to allow their names to be used for fear of reprisals – accused Jackson of being "absolutely dishonest" about the campaign, with one popular radio personality making reference to Richard Pryor's 1975 appearance at one of Jackson's events:

 The disc jockeys further pointed out that Jackson was not critical of other artists, such as Roberta Flack and the Brothers Johnson, who had similarly suggestive songs like "Jesse" and "Get the Funk Out of My Face" but who were supporters of Operation PUSH.
 Several radio veterans were convinced that Jackson's actions were little more than a publicity stunt, calling it "just another of his gimmicks, which he will soon drop for another, just to stay in the news."